Two years part-time

 All applicants must hold a degree (or where relevant have worked at degree level and provide a post qualification portfolio) and have relevant clinical experience in the health and social care field of at least two years.
 For example, students with a core profession in Health or Social Care field.

-As entry to the Counselling subject area does require specific subject knowledge, applicants are expected to have achieved an appropriate introductory course in counselling.
+As entry to the Counselling subject area does require specific subject knowledge, applicants are expected to have achieved an appropriate introductory course in counselling, or be able to demonstrate at interview the equivalent.
+For example, relevant experience using counselling skills within supportive relationships in a work or voluntary role.

 Students will be 21 or over at the start of the course although in exceptional circumstances applicants will be accepted below this age if they can demonstrate an appropriate level of maturity.